 Dr. Sheri McIntosh loves taking care of patients in Keller, TX!
 She and her staff provide what’s known as the “Distinguished Patient Experience,” which combines old fashioned values and service with modern dentistry.
-You will find that even a dental emergency is comfortable and smooth at Distinguished Dental.
+You will find that even a dental emergency is comfortable and smooth when you visit the gentle emergency dentist at Distinguished Dental.

-If you would like to contact Dr. McIntosh, she can be reached by calling 817-337-8300 or through her website.
+If you would like to contact Dr. McIntosh, she can be reached by calling 817-337-8300 or through her website form.